Convicted child sex offender arrested for failure to register online identification

-MADISON — A Madison man whose criminal history includes convictions for 21 sex offense charges, including second-degree rape and sexual exploitation and indecent liberties with a minor, was arrested here Monday for failure to register as a convicted sex offender as required by law.
+MADISON — A Madison man whose criminal history includes convictions for 21 sex offense charges, including second-degree rape and sexual exploitation and indecent liberties with a minor, was arrested here Monday for failing to tell authorities how he identifies himself on the internet as required by law.

 Kevin Daniel Pegram, 38, of 110 Kimrake Lane, has a history of flouting state law that prohibits convicted sex offenders from living near or frequenting places where children gather.